libhide/simplebox.js/README.md

 simplebox.js is a lightweight lightbox plugin (1.4 KB) that is easy to modify or extend to fit your needs.
 This plugin is intended to be a quick, responsive, efficient.

-The idea behind this plugin was to make setting up lightbox painless.
+The idea behind this plugin was to make the process of setting up a lightbox painless.
 My experience with finding and setting up lightbox plugins has been pretty bad.
 The plugins I've come across almost always have too many features. simplebox.js is designed to have just one feature: lightboxing.
 It's responsive out of the box and allows only a few crucial settings.

 ## Installation
 To install simplebox, you will have to include the following resources in your page.
 The JS files should be loaded in the order stipulated below.
 For the CSS file, you can either incorporate it with your site's stylesheet, or load it externally through the `<link>` element in `<head>`.